1985 San Marino Grand Prix: Race report

 Limited fuel allowances played a big part in the race, as a succession of drivers ran out of fuel in the last few laps.
 Prost took the chequered flag before stopping on the slowing-down lap and hitching a ride with Patrick Tambay on the side pod to return to the pits.
-Later, Prost's car was found to be 2 kg underweight in post-race scrutineering, resulting in his disqualification.
+Later, Prost's car was found to be 2 kg below the minimum permitted weight in post-race scrutineering, resulting in his disqualification.
 Summing up the general feeling that FISA's fuel limit rules had seen Formula One races reduced to mere economy runs, Williams driver Nigel Mansell noted that "it wasn't really racing".